ffelipeoliveira/minichain/docs/report.md

+### Ver 0.2c report
+I now added block saving using java's serialization Also I organized a bit more the file management
+Keys are now stored on Documents/minichain/keys and blocks on Documents/minichain/blockchain which I think it's easier to understand
+Also I did some debugging and organized the code some more.
+The calculator still a bit unprevisible when calculating long expressions.
+I sincerely don't know what to do All changes are basically just that tbh, which is kinda underwhelming On the bright side, I'm on my way to the final steps of the development of this project, closer than further.
+Now I want to make a p2p local network using some kind of tcp server, implement the unforking & implement the string cryptography
+I'm not satisfied with the way things are organized now either.
+It still very unfriendly.
+I'll strive for better code and a cleaner workspace.

 ### Ver 0.2b report
 Keys are now stored under Documents/minichain_keys/ for better acessibility Your public and private keys are not automaticaly loaded and created if it doesn't exist yet